Seminar in Theoretical CS, Summer 2026

 Dates & Deadlines

-Note that the full versions of your report and your slides should be your final submission and the camera-ready versions should differ only with regard to minor remarks, comments, and corrections by your supervisor.
+The full versions of your report and your slides should be your final submission and the camera-ready versions should differ only with regard to minor remarks, comments, and corrections raised by your reviewers.
 Please feel free, however, to talk to your supervisor about submitting preliminary versions before the due dates.

 Introduction